standard-for-public-code/standard-for-public-code/readers-guide.md

 This section tries to specifically speak to management by offering them concrete actions they can perform in their role.

-Management is responsible for on-time project delivery, stakeholder management and continued delivery of service.
+Management is responsible for on-time project delivery, stakeholder management and continued delivery of the service.
 For this they are wholly reliant on both the policy makers as well as the developers and designers.
 They need to create the right culture, line up the right resources and provide the right structures to deliver great services.

 ## Developers and designers: what you need to do